 38 – WordPress makes installing, upgrading and maintaining the software simple and easy.
 WordPress automatically notifies you when there are new updates to the software, plugins, and themes.
 Updates can be performed manually with a click of the mouse or set to update automatically.

-(WordPress provides regular updates for improved security and bug fixes from older versions!)
+(WordPress regularly updates its software to improve security and fix bugs from older versions!)

 39 – WordPress lets you specify which HTML tags users are allowed to add when posting content on your site.
 WordPress also provides you with a built-in default list of safe HTML tags users can add in their comments and posts, so that the safety of your data or server is not compromised by malicious users.